daattali/daattali.github.io/_drafts/ggExtra.md

 ## Marginal plots in ggplot2 - The problem

 Adding marginal histograms or density plots to `ggplot2` seems to be a common issue.
-Any Google search will likely find several StackOverflow and R-Bloggers posts about the topic, with some of them providing solution using `base` graphics or `lattice`.
-While there are some great answers about how to solve this for `ggplot2`, they are usually very specific to the dataset in question and do not provide code that is not easily reusable.
+Any Google search will likely find several StackOverflow and R-Bloggers posts about the topic, with some of them providing solutions using `base` graphics or `lattice`.
+While there are some great answers about how to solve this for `ggplot2`, they are usually very specific to the dataset in question and do not provide code that is easily reusable.

 A simple drop-in function for adding marginal plots to ggplot2 did not exist, so I created one.

 ## Marginal plots in ggplot2 - Basic idea